jkozik/k8sChw.com/README.md

 # k8sChw.com
-Setup camptonhillsweather.com in a kubernetes cluster.
+Setup camptonhillsweather.com in a kubernetes cluster as deployment named chwcom; expose as service chwcom; connect to the internet as camptonhillsweather.com through an ingress called chwcom-ingress.
+Get realtime weather data from an NFS mount on my local host through the PV/PVC named chwcom-persistent-storage.

 Source image [InstallCHW.com](https://github.com/jkozik/InstallCHW.com)